Rachid-Mek/Retreival_Augmented_Generation/README.md

 ## Acknowledgments

-We would like to thank the developers of LLAMA 3 and the RAG framework for their groundbreaking work which made this project possible.
+We would like to thank the developers of LLAMA 3 for their groundbreaking work which made this project possible.